awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 ### Cookies<a name="RequestCustomCookies"></a>

 You can configure CloudFront to forward cookies to your origin\.
-For more information, see [Caching Content Based on Cookies](Cookies.md)\.
+For more information, see [Caching content based on cookies](Cookies.md)\.

 ### Cross\-Origin Resource Sharing \(CORS\)<a name="request-custom-cors"></a>

 If you want CloudFront to respect cross\-origin resource sharing settings, configure CloudFront to forward the `Origin` header to your origin\.
-For more information, see [Caching Content Based on Request Headers](header-caching.md)\.
+For more information, see [Caching content based on request headers](header-caching.md)\.

 ### Encryption<a name="RequestCustomEncryption"></a>